Bingeing and feeling out of control around food can be a very painful and distressing thing to experience – physically and emotionally.

-Even if you’re eating enough food to not be biologically hungry, the restriction from certain types of foods (carbs and sugars are the fashionable restrictions at the moment) will cause the same reaction… it triggers your inner rebel who does not like to be restricted, bossed about or told what to do.
+Even if you’re eating enough food to not be biologically hungry, the restriction from certain types of foods (carbs and sugars are the fashionable restrictions at the moment) will cause the same reaction.
+So will mental restriction (not actually ever restricting those foods, but telling yourself you should).
+It triggers your inner rebel who does not like to be restricted, bossed about or told what to do.

 Hence… binge eating.

 To make peace with your body as it is now.